Why France is the best place to go this summer

 Now, if what you are really craving is people watching with a drink in hand from a table outside a French café or bistro, this may also be possible.
 Bars and restaurants across France have re-opened with adjustments to layout and procedure.

-Overall, France has had far fewer coronavirus cases than the UK (as of 6 July 2020 there have been 168,335 confirmed cases and 29,920 deaths in France, according to santé publique France) and safety measures have been put in place across the country that are helping keep the figures down.
+Overall, France has had fewer coronavirus cases than the UK (as of 12 August 2020 there have been 206,696 confirmed cases and 30,371 deaths in France, according to santé publique France) and safety measures have been put in place across the country.

 France began to come out of lockdown on 11 May, starting with France’s smaller museums but now even the biggest of tourist attractions such as the Louvre and the Eiffel Tower have been able to re-open, albeit operating with a reduced capacity.